jhlagado/struct-z80/README.md

 _endif
 ```

-Rather than implement this as an "elseif", I'm going to use an approach that is similar to C's "switch" statement.
+One solution to this is to implement an approach that is similar to C's "switch" statement.

 ```
 ld A, input